plantanapp/documentation/docs/modules/third-party-modules-compatibility.md

 Repeat the action for all the assemblies identified at point #1 and save the `web.config` file.

-3. If the `newVersion` tag is set to "`2.2.0.0`", it will also need to be modified to: "`2.1.1.0`", as depicted above.
+3. If the `newVersion` tag is set to "`2.2.0.0`" AND there isn't a second `bindingRedirect` tag within the `dependentAssembly` (see below), then it will also need to be modified to: "`2.1.1.0`", as depicted above.
 After this change, a new binding redirect needs to be added, which will point to the PlantAnApp DLL.
 You can add this anywhere in the `web.config` file between the dependent assemblies, although it would be preferable to group it together with the others.

 This is the snippet that needs to be added: